Academic Integrity and Discipline

 - If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, Office of Graduate Student Affairs, or the Student Conduct and Community Standards Office to report any allegations of academic misconduct.

-Students found responsible for an academic integrity violation may be disqualified from receiving Latin Honors or other distinctions.
+Students found responsible for an academic integrity violation may be ineligible to receive Latin Honors or other distinctions.

 Plagiarism and Acknowledgment of Sources

 Columbia has always believed that writing effectively is one of the most important goals a college student can achieve.
-Students will be asked to do a great deal of written work while at Columbia: term papers, seminar and laboratory reports, and analytic essays of different lengths.
-These papers play a major role in course performance, but more important, they play a major role in intellectual development.
+Students will be asked to do a great deal of written work while at Columbia; for instance: term papers, coding problem sets, seminar presentations and laboratory reports, and analytic essays of different lengths.
+These papers play a major role in course performance, but more importantly, they play a major role in intellectual development.
 Columbia’s academic integrity policy in the Standards & Discipline defines plagiarism as “the use of words, phrases, or ideas belonging to the student, without properly citing or acknowledging the source, is prohibited.
 This may include, but is not limited to, copying computer programs for the purposes of completing assignments for submission.

 One of the most prevalent forms of plagiarism involves students using information from the internet without proper citation.
 While the internet can provide a wealth of information, sources obtained from the web must be properly cited just like any other source.
 If you are uncertain how to properly cite a source of information that is not your own, whether from the Internet or elsewhere, it is critical that you do not hand in your work until you have learned the proper way to use in-text references, footnotes, and bibliographies.
-Faculty members are available to help as questions arise about proper citations, references, and the appropriateness of group work on assignments.
-Another option is to connect with Research Librarians for citation management workshops.
+Faculty members or teaching assistants are available to help as questions arise about proper citations, references, and the appropriateness of group work on assignments.
+Students can also check with the Writing Center directly.
+Another option is to connect with Research Librarians who facilitate monthly citation management workshops online and in person.
 Information on these workshops is posted online on the Columbia Libraries website.
-Or meet with the Director of Academic Integrity to review citation styles at email@example.com.
-Ignorance of proper citation methods does not exonerate one from responsibility.
+Undergraduate students can also meet with the Director of Academic Integrity to review citation styles or options for academic support by emailing [email protected] Graduate students can consult with the Office of Graduate Student Affairs in Suite 530 in Mudd.
+Ignorance of proper citation methods or academic integrity policies does not exonerate one from responsibility.

 For undergraduates only, students can also check with the Undergraduate Writing Program or meet with the Director of Academic Integrity to review citation styles at [email protected] Ignorance of proper citation methods does not exonerate one from responsibility.